 THIS WARRANTY SETS FORTH INFOCUS' MAXIMUM LIABILITY FOR ITS PRODUCT.
 THIS WARRANTY EXTENDS ONLY TO PRODUCTS PUR-CHASED FROM INFOCUS OR AN INFOCUS AUTHORIZED RESELLER.
-InFocus shall have no further obligation under the foregoing Limited Warranty if the Product has been damaged due to abuse, misuse, neglect, smoke exposure (cigarette or otherwise), accident, unusual physical or electrical stress, unauthorized modifications (including use of an unauthorized mount), tampering, alterations, or service other than by InFocus or its authorized agents, causes other than from ordinary use or failure to properly use the Product in the application for which said Product was intended.

-This Limited Warranty excludes Product cleaning, repair, or replacement of plastics due to cosmetic damage and damage as a result of normal wear.
+InFocus shall have no further obligation under the foregoing Limited Warranty if the Product has been damaged due to abuse, improper ventilation, fire, water, disaster, mispackaging, shipping, lightning or other acts of nature, misuse, neglect, smoke exposure (cigarette or otherwise), accident, unusual physical or electrical stress and/or power surges, unauthorized modifications (including use of an unauthorized mount), tampering, alterations, service other than by InFocus or its authorized agents, or failure caused other than from ordinary use or failure to properly use the Product in the application for which said Product was intended.
+In addition, failure of the end-user to follow maintenance procedures as outlined in the product's user guide where a schedule is specified for regular cleaning of certain parts (based on usage and environment), will not be covered under this Warranty.
+Finally, InFocus shall have no further obligation if the Product was subjected to operating conditions outside of the range specified in the user's guide or in this Warranty.
+Normal operating conditions are defined as use not in excess of 16 hours continuously per day with a minimum 8 hour period of continuous rest in the powered off state.
+If a claimed defect cannot be identified or reproduced in service, you will be held responsible for the costs incurred.
+This Limited Warranty excludes Product cleaning, removal or installation of the Product, repair, or replacement of plastics due to cosmetic damage and damage as a result of normal wear.
 Product repair outside of the terms of the Limited Warranty will be on a time and materials basis.
-Prolonged Product "demonstration" causes unusual Product wear and is not considered normal use under the terms of this Limited Warranty.
+InFocus will not be liable for any rental costs incurred in the event of a failure.